softdevteam/grmtools/doc/src/errorrecovery.md

 In practise, this situation is rarer than the timeout problem, to the point that it’s arguably not worth worrying about or explaining to end users.
-Even when it happens, the repair sequences that `MF` reports are always correct and at least one repair sequence will be reported (assuming that error recovery doesn't time out!).
+Even when it happens, the repair sequences that `CPCT+` reports are always correct and at least one repair sequence will be reported (assuming that error recovery doesn't time out!).